3DCdsc/3dcdsc.github.io/docs/core_team.md

 <a href="https://github.com/MarkHershey"><img src="../imgs/logos/github.svg" class="logo"/></a>
 <a href="https://www.linkedin.com/in/huanghe97"><img src="../imgs/logos/linkedin.svg" class="logo"/></a>
 <br/>
-I'm a computer science undergraduate specialising artificial intelligence at SUTD.
-I have multidisciplinary experience as a software engineer and product manager in Agile software development teams.
-I am passionate about research in Computer Vision with Deep Learning as well as open-source stuff.
+I'm a computer science undergraduate specializing artificial intelligence at SUTD.
+I have multidisciplinary experiences as a software engineer and product manager in Agile software development teams.
+I am passionate about open-source and research in Computer Vision with Deep Learning.

 <br/>